sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 Let's change now the initial password:

-* Click the *buddy* icon that represents your user (cloudcursus-sXX) at the top-right corner of the screen on the UI.
+* Click the *buddy* icon that represents your user `cloudcursus-sXX` at the top-right corner of the screen on the UI.
 * Click on Settings, you will see the option to change or update your password.
 * Click on the Change Password button.
 * On the new screen, type your new password twice and click the button to submit it.

 #### Logout

-* Click the *buddy* icon that represents your user (cloudcursus-sXX) at the top-right corner of the screen on the UI.
+* Click the *buddy* icon that represents your user `cloudcursus-sXX` at the top-right corner of the screen on the UI.
 * Choose the option Sign Out.

 From now on you can use your new password to login again to your Cloud account.

 #### Menu and UI features

+* Login to the [UI](https://ui.hpccloud.sara.nl/) with your demo account.
+* Dashboard
+* Virtual Resources
+ * Virtual Machines:
+ * Templates: give your computer the shape you want
+ * Images:

 #### Add ssh keys to your profile